-The University Chemical Hygiene Officer resides in the VU Environmental Health and Safety department.
+The University Chemical Hygiene Officer resides in the Environmental Health, Safety, and Sustainability Department.
 The University CHO is responsible for:

-- Providing technical assistance, support, and guidance to the VU Chemical Safety Committee, Pls, researchers, university departments, schools, Provost's office and EHS functions. - Working with VU Chemical Safety Committee to maintain and implement the VU CHP. - Serving as the liaison with external regulatory agencies regarding chemical safety in the laboratories. - Overseeing the development, implementation, and tracking of laboratory safety training provided by VU EHS.
+- Providing technical assistance, support, and guidance to the VU Chemical Safety Committee.
+Pls/Lls/Directors/Supervisors, lab occupants, university departments, schools, Provost's office and EHSS functions. - Working with the VU Chemical Safety Committee to maintain and implement the VU CHP. • - Serving as the liaison with external regulatory agencies regarding chemical safety in the laboratories.
+Overseeing the development, implementation, and tracking of laboratory safety training provided by - EHSS.
+Management of the University's Chemical Waste Management program. •